Understanding the differences between a vocal coach and a voice teacher

-A Coach spends more time on preparing your audition which may include, teaching and recording your music, suggesting breath marks that are appropriate musically and dramatically, finding the acting journey of a song, helping you cut your music down to 32 or 16 bars, and marking your music to accurately reflect these cuts.
+A coach spends more time in preparing the overall presentation of your audition which often includes, teaching and recording your music, suggesting breath marks that are appropriate musically and dramatically, finding the acting journey of a song, helping you cut your music down to 32 or 16 bars, and marking your music to accurately to reflect these cuts, as well as teaching you how to communicate the tempo and style to the accompanist.
 A coach is often a great source for finding new music.
+When you hear the phrase, “to coach a song,” it often refers to finding the marriage of lyrics and music: combining the dramatic and musical elements of a song, therefore creating a cohesive presentation.
+Depending on the coach’s background, he or she might also offer input on audition attire and making sure your headshot and resume fits the professional standard.

--knowledge of musical theatre repertoire in helping you find new material?
+-what is his/her knowledge of musical theatre repertoire when it comes to helping you find new material?

--training and experience in helping me act the song?
+-what is his/her training and experience in helping you act a song?

--knowledgable on basic vocal issues such as placement and breathing?
+-is he or she knowledgeable on basic vocal issues such as helping with placement and breathing?

--capabilities of transposing a song while trying to determine the best key for you?
+-is he or she capable of transposing a song at sight while trying to determine the best key for you?

 Too often, someone comes to me for a coaching and when I ask what he or she would like to work on, they answer, nothing in particular.
 If you would like to sing through all the songs in your book for an hour, I'm happy to take your money, but it's probably not the bet use of your hard earned money.

-- Be prepared.
+Be prepared.
 Make a list of everything you need to accomplish.
-I love it when someone takes out a list and I see:
+I love it when someone takes out a list of things they want to get through in the session.
+Someone recently came to a coaching and pulled out her to-do list.
+Here is what she wanted to accomplish:

-- Need to find a better musical introduction to this song
+- I need to find a better musical introduction to a particular song

-- Play around with other keys of this particular song because when I'm in the audition room and nervous, my voice tenses up and this key suddenly feels too high.
+- Can we play around with other keys of this particular song because when I'm in the audition room and nervous, my voice tenses up and this key suddenly feels too high.

-- This song isn't getting me many callbacks.
+- This song isn't getting me many callbacks, but I really like it and I know it fits well in my voice.
 Would you take a look and listen and give me some feedback?

-- Would love to find an uptempo soprano song.
+- Would love to find an up-tempo soprano song.
+The one I’ve been using is boring me to death.

 A healthy philosophy: